MS in Computer Science in Canada

 Canada is one of the safest countries in the world with a low crime rate.
 The quality of life is also something that attracts a lot of international students as Canada is ranked the second country in the world with the highest quality of life.

-The admission requirements for a postgraduate program in Canada are:
+The admission requirements for a postgraduate program in computer science in Canada are:

 - An undergraduate degree from a recognized institution equivalent to a Canadian diploma or undergraduate degree.